 Department of Children and Families:

-- The Middlesex County Department of Human Services provides funding to address the County’s addiction service needs.
-Through the implementation of Substance Abuse Education and Public Awareness, Wellspring provides information and referral services, technical assistance for school districts, and evidence based addiction education for older adults regarding the scope of mental health services available to Middlesex County residents.
+- The Middlesex County Department of Human Servicesprovides funding to address the County’s addiction service needs through the implementation of Substance Abuse Education and Public Awareness Events.
+Wellspring provides Information and Referral Services regarding behavioral health resources available to Middlesex County residents.
+In addition, Professional Development programs and Technical Assistance are provided for school districts, and evidence based Prevention Programs for Older Adults are offered at various locations.

 - The Middlesex County Department of Human Services, Division of Children’s Services (MCCS) provides funding to reduce delinquency in Carteret by providing individual, group or family counseling services for all Middle School students.